 Lupus brings with it many related difficulties.
 Her Autoimmune system is damaged and her platelet levels have been as low as 1.
 Her joints become very stiff, especially coming up to an infusion of Retixamab.
 She has Thyroid problems, suffers from migraines and is prone to kidney infections and pleurisy.

 She is also however, the most positive and up beat person we know.
 Recently retired at 67 after a long career supporting young children, her work ethic was excellent.
 She was a real ‘Girl Friday’ willing to help with any task in a cheerful manner.
 She made cakes for staff every Monday morning and would welcome visitors with a tea or coffee, despite being unwell or in pain.
 She is still very hard working, gardening, decorating, sewing, etc. She is always ready to help people and is a real inspiration to others with the belief you only get out what you put in.
 Living with lupus may not always be easy but if you have the right attitude, you can achieve anything.

-If you or anyone you know has been affected by lupus, we would love to hear your story at email@example.com
+If you or anyone you know has been affected by lupus, let us know, we would love to hear your story.

 For more information on lupus, including symptoms, triggers and some pointers, take a look at Lupus UK’s website.